neilabdev/VinylRecord/README.md

 # VinylRecord
-VinylRecord is an ActiveRecord ORM for iOS using SQLite without CoreData.
+VinylRecord (short for Vinyl ActiveRecord) is an ActiveRecord ORM for iOS using SQLite without CoreData.
 It was fork of a discontinued project, iActiveRecord by Alex Denisov which was a great start for an ORM when they were few others in site.
 Desiring rapid fixes and new features for an application in dire need of a persistence layer, the API was forked with new name as to avoid confusion with its predecessor, for which it maintains compatibility, and other ORM's with the ActiveRecord name.

 # Features
 * Belongs-To, Has-Many and Has-Many-Through relationships